 Subscribe to Ultimate Classic Rock on

-When their eponymous debut arrived on Jan.
-24, 1989, Skid Row seemed like the latest in a long line of hair-metal bands out for fortune and fame.
-Instead, as history has since shown, they were the last major success story to emerge from a dying genre.
+When Skid Row‘s eponymous debut arrived on Jan.
+24, 1989, they seemed like the latest in a long line of hair-metal bands out for fortune and fame.
+Instead, as history has proved, they were the last major success story to emerge from a dying genre.